freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-multiple-conditional-ternary-operators.english.md

 ## Instructions
 <section id='instructions'>
 Use multiple <code>conditional operators</code> in the <code>checkSign</code> function to check if a number is positive, negative or zero.
+The function should return "positive", "negative" or "zero".
 </section>

 ## Tests